scikit-learn/blog/_posts/2024-08-06-czi-eoss6-announcement.md

 ## Predictive models evaluation & inspection

-When building a machine learning pipeline for a specific research problem, two key aspects are closely connected: (i) design the pipeline and (ii) assess, analyze, and inspect it.
+When building a machine learning pipeline for a specific research problem, two key aspects are closely connected: (i) design of the pipeline and (ii) assessment, analysis, and inspection of it.
 Researchers strive to identify the optimal pipeline, maximizing specific evaluation metrics, while also seeking at explaining the validity and rationale behind the pipeline's predictions.
 This is the cornerstone of answering research questions.
 With this proposal we aim to improve and extend the available `scikit-learn`